Scentsy Wax Melts

 Features & Benefits

-- Increase the fragrance strength by adding in more wax cubes
+- Increase the fragrance strength (the throw) by adding in more wax cubes

 - Designed by award winning perfumers & fragrance designers

 - Incredible value when compared to Yankee Jar Candles (see below for more info)

 - Seven fragrance families offer something for everyone

-You can learn more about our Scentsy Wax with our detailed FAQS below.
-Firstly I want to share the best selling Scentsy bars in the UK/ Ireland for Spring 2020.
+You can learn more about our Scentsy Wax Melts with our detailed FAQS below.
+Firstly I want to share the best selling Scentsy bars in the UK/ Ireland for 2022.

-Best selling Scentsy Wax Bars for Spring 2020
+Best selling Scentsy Wax Melt Bars for 2022

 Scentsy Waxes are made in Boise, Idaho, USA in the specially designed wax factories.
 They make over 365 million wax bars per year in the Scentsy factory.